-For Blue Media, the funnel consisted of 7 stages:
+For the customer, the funnel consisted of 7 stages:

 Every organization needs to define its own funnel that mirrors the actual sales cycle.
 Agreeing on one specific funnel for the entire organization lets you prepare more detailed reports and make more informed decisions.